uexpr(n) 0.1 uexpr "Calculations with Units"

 if h, w, l are given in inches, and the volume is given in cubic inches (in^3) the units are self consistent.
 Given this self consistent formula, the uexpr package can calculate the volume in any desired units as long as h, w and l are all given in length units.

 Many common formulas use customary units.
 To use them with this package they need to be written in self consistent form.
-One simple way to do this is divide all variables in the expression by the units specified.
-Multiply the expression by the specified result units.
+One simple way to do this is divide all variables in the expression by the units specified, then multiply the expression by the specified result units.
 For example a formula to calculate liquid flow through a valve for simple cases (no cavitation or flashing, low viscosity) is:

 Q = Cv*sqrt(DP/Sg)